- Facility Entry Policies

 Code of Conduct: University of Maine Campus Recreation has specific rules and regulations for its programs, services and indoor/outdoor facilities.
 We also enforce general guidelines of good citizenship and responsible behavior.
 Use of University of Maine facilities is a privilege and users are expected to be good citizens and respect the rights of others.
 Individuals who engage in unacceptable or irresponsible behavior may be subject to disciplinary action as outlined in the University of Maine Student Conduct Code (PDF), policies of Human Resources and other University of Maine Policies, and/or state and federal Law.
 Under our Code of Conduct, Campus Recreation participants are expected to:

-- Adhere to the rules & policies set by Campus Recreation & the University in its facilities
+- Adhere to the rules and policies set by Campus Recreation and the University in its facilities and programs.

 - Act in a safe, responsible manner regarding themselves and others.